 For football fans of a certain age, it is perhaps difficult to remember a time before Lionel Messi and Cristiano Ronaldo dominated the game, the two sporting giants having set unprecedented standards to become recognised as two of the best players of all-time.

-Messi and Ronaldo have – aside from Luka Modric’s surprise victory in 2018 – shared a duopoly on the game’s greatest individual honour, with the pair having won the Ballon d’Or 11 times between them in the past 12 editions of the prestigious accolade.
+Messi’s coronation as the 2021 winners means that the Argentine and Ronaldo have – aside from Luka Modric’s surprise victory in 2018 – shared a duopoly on the game’s greatest individual honour, with the pair having won the Ballon d’Or 12 times between them in the past 13 editions of the prestigious accolade.

 We’ve decided to look back at a time when the crown as world football’s finest was an open competition, remembering the last five players to win the Ballon d’Or before the dominant era of Messi and Ronaldo: